 Use the Visibility settings to configure who can see your item in the Chrome Web Store:

 Private allows your trusted testers to install the item.
-You designate trusted testers by listing them on your Chrome Web Store account home page.
+You designate trusted testers by listing them in your account settings in the developer dashboard.
+Each email should be associated with a Google account which will be able to view and install your item on the Chrome Web Store.

 The following screenshot shows some trusted tester accounts listed in a Chrome Web Store developer account page: